 Americana, the first manifestation of this year’s journey, at first seems like one of Young’s random little projects.
 An imagining of what it might sound like if a dedicated garage band decided to tackle some of our best known folk songs it wasn’t really popular among a lot of Young fans.
 First impressions were that it was another gimmick, a left turn taken until he did something real.
 So we ignored Americana in favor of waiting for the “real” Crazy Horse album that was supposedly imminent.

 Psychedelic Pill is that album, and it fulfills all expectations and has pushed Americana to the background.
-Still, we ignore it at our own peril.
+We ignore it at our own peril.
 A lot of Young’s left turns that were once dismissed now sound quite fresh.
 Trans, Everybody’s Rockin’ and This Note’s For You, ridiculed at release, now sound great.
 Maybe it takes us a while to catch up.

 Young wrote Waging Heavy Peace himself and it shows, I mean that in the nicest way.
 There must have been an editor involved so its nonlinear structure is intentional.
 He jumps from one topic to the next and back again, omitting the biographical details and skipping through his various obsessions about trains, electric cars and a quest to improve digital sound.
 Young’s father was a professional writer of some note and apparently advised his son to write in the same way he spoke.

 So reading Waging Heavy Peace is most like what you would hear in a lecture hall, should Young take this book on the road.
 Or you can visualize it in someone’s living room where Young sits by the fire and talks about his life as people around the room have a drink or smoke a bowl.
-At the end you would care that he wasn't taking any questions.
+At the end you wouldn't care that he wasn't taking any questions.